Central station: Sweden

 In Sweden the term "central station" (Centralstation, abbreviated to Central or C) is used to indicate the primary station in towns and cities with more than one railway station.
 Many are termini for one or more lines.
 However, the term can also occur in a broader sense, even being used for the only railway station in a town.
 In some cases, this is because other stations have closed; but in others the station is called "central" even though there has only ever been one.
 In these cases, the term "central" was used to highlight the level of service provided, due to the station's importance in the network, particularly at important railway junctions.

 Switzerland

-As in Germany, the most important station in Zürich is Zürich Hauptbahnhof, which is sometimes translated as central station.

-Additionally, Basel SBB railway station was originally known as the Centralbahnhof or, in English, Basle Central Station and is still sometimes referred to today as the Centralbahnhof or Basel/Basle Central Station.
+Basel SBB railway station was originally known as the Centralbahnhof or, in English, Basle Central Station and is still sometimes referred to today as the Centralbahnhof or Basel/Basle Central Station.
+The name of Zürich Hauptbahnhof, often shortened to Zürich HB or just HB, literally translated into English, is Zurich Main Station, but, as indicated in the Germany section above, some German sources translate Hauptbahnhof as "central station".